 What is an indexed annuity?

 An indexed annuity is a contract issued and guaranteed1 by an insurance company.
-You invest an amount of money (premium) in return for protection against down markets; the potential for some investment growth, linked to an index (e.g., the S&P 500® Index); and, in some cases, a guaranteed level of lifetime income through optional riders.
+You invest an amount of money (premium) in return for protection against negative returns in the US equity market; the potential for some investment growth through being linked to an index (e.g., the S&P 500® Index); and, in some cases, a guaranteed level of lifetime income through optional riders.

-One element of indexed annuities that is often misunderstood is the calculation of the investment return.
+One element of indexed annuities that is often misunderstood is the calculation of the investment return credited to your account.
 To determine how the insurance company calculates the return, it is important to understand how the index is tracked, as well as how much of the index return is credited to you.

 Index tracking.
 The amount credited to your account depends, in part, on how much the index changes.
 Insurance companies use various methods to track changes in the index value.
 For example, they may use different time periods, such as a month, a year, or even longer periods of time.
 It is important to understand how the index is tracked, as it will have a direct impact on the return credited to you.